ObelusFamily/Anythink-Market-y7l48/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Instructions for setting up a local environment

+Verify that you have a Docker version installed with command `docker -v` and `docker-compose -v`

+Then, run `docker-compose-up` from the project root directory to load Anythink's backend and frontend.

+If Docker is working correctly, the backend should be running and able to connect to your local database.

+You can test this by pointing to your browser to http://localhost:3000/api/ping

+To check whether the frontend is connected to the backend you'll be able to create a new user on http://localhost/3001:register

+Also you can use `docker exec` to run commands on a running container.